byt3n33dl3/httpX/README.md

 # Sharp Karambit
 A CLI software for web `Domain` and `Account` Takeover.

+An Open source Penetration Testing tool that automates the process of detecting and exploiting `HTTP` and `HTTPs` flaws and taking over of the Insecure Domain services.
+It comes with a powerful detection engine, many niche features for the ultimate Penetration Tester, and a broad range of switches including Domain fingerprinting, over data fetching from any services, accessing the underlying file systems.

  - Simple and modular code base making it easy to contribute.
  - Fast And fully configurable flags to probe multiple elements.
  - Supports multiple `HTTP` based probings.